wordofwarning/wordofwarning.org/spring-summer-2012/WARN011/index.md

 Tenderfoot - The Flare Cabaret live music by Maria and The Gay and more - The Flare Party

-Presented with, and supported by Word of Warning Hosted by Z-arts (formerly Zion Arts Centre)
-Supported by University of Salford & MMU Cheshire Supported using public funding by the National Lottery through Arts Council England
+Presented with, and supported by Word of Warning; Hosted by Z-arts (formerly Zion Arts Centre); Supported by University of Salford & MMU Cheshire; Supported using public funding by the National Lottery through Arts Council England.